Love on the Rocks (song): Background and recording

+In The Jazz Singer, English actor and singer Paul Nicholas, playing a loutish Billy Idol-like singer, performs a punk/new wave version of the song to the chagrin of Diamond's character, Jess Rubin.

+Reception

 Billboard critic Vicki Pipkin called "Love on the Rocks" a "powerful ballad in true Diamond style."
-Billboard also called the song "one of Diamond's more powerful readings" and "a beautiful ballad featuring Diamond's patented smoky vocals.
+Billboard also called the song "one of Diamond's more powerful readings" and "a beautiful ballad featuring Diamond's patented smoky vocals."
 Record World said it has "enough drama and tension in each line to fill an entire album."
 Neil Diamond biographer Laura Jackson describes the lyrics as taking "a sometimes cynical look at a man who is trapped in a relationship and is disillusioned with life."
-Allmusic critic Johnny Loftus calls it a "lite FM favorite" and "classic, raw-throated Neil."
+AllMusic critic Johnny Loftus called it a "lite FM favorite" and "classic, raw-throated Neil."
 Author T. Mike Childs rated it as a "terrific" ballad.
 Pittsburgh Press music editor Carl Apone claimed that Diamond was at his best in The Jazz Singer in the songs "Hello Again" and "Love on the Rocks."

-In the movie, Paul Nicholas does a punk/new wave version of "Love on the Rocks."